Meet the Studio

-Christina started playing cello in her school orchestra when she was 12 years old.
-She came to UNCSA in 2015 to study with Dr. Whitehouse for her senior year, and is now a first year undergraduate student in his studio.
-She enjoys playing in the UNCSA Symphony Orchestra, and her favorite performances have been the Saint-Saens Symphony No. 3 “Organ Symphony” tour and Tchaikovsky’s Symphony No. 4.
+Christina Kim started playing cello in her school orchestra when she was twelve years old.
+She came to UNC School of the Arts in 2015 to study with Dr. Whitehouse for her senior year, and is now a first year undergraduate student in his studio.
+She enjoys playing in the UNCSA symphony orchestra and her favorite performances have been the Saint-saens Symphony No. 3 “Organ Symphony” tour and Tchaikovsky’s Symphony No. 4.
 She also loves working in chamber music settings.
 Last year, she had the opportunity to perform with her quartet in a chamber music masterclass given by Ludvig Schmalhofer.
 Her favorite thing about UNCSA is being surrounded by talented and creative peers in a hardworking environment.

 Johanna Di Norcia